horovod/horovod/docs/docker.md

 ## Horovod in Docker

 To ease the installation process on GPU machines, we have published the reference [Dockerfile](../Dockerfile) that allows you to get started with Horovod in minutes.
+The container will include [Examples](../examples) in the `/examples` directory for a convenient quickstart.

 ### Building